 Instructions

-- In a small bowl, whisk together the balsamic vinegar, olive oil, lemon juice, garlic, and kosher salt.
+- In a small bowl, combine the balsamic vinegar, olive oil, lemon juice, garlic, and kosher salt.

 - Wipe the mushrooms clean with a damp paper towel.
-Gently twist off or cut off the stems.
-Use a spoon to gently scrape out the gills.
+Gently twist or cut off the stems.
+Use a spoon to scrape out the gills.

 - Using a pastry brush, coat the gill side with about a third of the marinade.